-Prerequisite: Expected to be completed in the first term; COP 1350C C++ Programming; COP 1532C Database Fundamentals for Programmers
+Prerequisites: Expected to be completed in the first term; COP 1350C C++ Programming; COP 1532C Database Fundamentals for Programmers

-QMB 3100 Foundations of Analytics Platforms, Environments, and Software 4 credits, 60 hours
+QMB 3100 Foundations of Analytics Platforms, Environments, and Software 60 hours, 4 credits

 This course is the study of different types of environment.
 It places focus on developing and deploying Extract Transform Load (ETL) jobs.
 It also includes topics related to various types of analytics tools.
 This course will prepare the student for development ETL jobs in an enterprise environment.
 The student will also learn about the various analytic tools.